Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The Fredholm property

 Now we show that $\im D + \ker D^* = W^{k-1,p}(\overline{\Hom}_\CC(T\Sigma,E))$ when $k \ge 2$.
 Given $\alpha \in W^{k-1,p}(\overline{\Hom}_\CC(T\Sigma,E))$, $\alpha$ is also of class $L^p$ and thus the previous step gives $\eta \in W^{1,p}(E)$ and $\beta \in \ker D^*$ such that

 Then $\beta$ is smooth, and $D\eta = \alpha - \beta$ is of class $W^{k-1,p}$, so regularity (Corollary~\ref{cor:weakRegularity} again) implies that $\eta \in W^{k,p}(E)$, and we are done. \end{proof}

-We are now finished with the proof of Theorem~\ref{thm:FredholmProperty}, as we have shown that both $\ker D$ and $\ker D^* \cong \coker D$ are finite dimensional spaces consisting only of smooth sections, which are thus contained in $W^{k,p}$ for all $k$ and~$p$.
+We are now finished with the proof of Theorem~\ref{thm:FredholmProperty}, as we have shown that both $\ker D$ and $\ker D^* \cong \coker D$ are finite-dimensional spaces consisting only of smooth sections, which are thus contained in $W^{k,p}$ for all $k$ and~$p$.

 \begin{exercise} This exercise is meant to convince you that ``boundary conditions are important.''
 Recall that the Calder\'on-Zygmund inequality $\| u \|_{W^{1,p}} \le c \| \dbar u \|_{L^p}$ is valid for smooth $\CC^n$-valued functions $u$ with compact support in the open unit ball $B \subset \CC$.
 Show that this inequality cannot be extended to functions without compact support; in fact there is not even any estimate of the form